A Trusted Social Network to Give, Receive, and Track Restaurant Recommendations

 Desired Process Changes

-• I only did 5 user interviews due to class limits, but I would have liked to interview more users and tailor the questions to the new focus.
-As I’ve gained interview experience, I’ve learned to ask questions in a situational way instead of asking questions that will lead to yes/no or short answers.
+• I only did 5 user interviews due to class limits, but I would have liked to interview more users and tailor the questions to the new scope.
+As I gained interview experience, I learned to ask questions that encourage discussion instead of those that prompt yes/no or short answers.

 • Design an MVP instead of including many features from the beginning.

-• Conduct user testing in multiple rounds, concentrating on one or two features at a time rather than testing the entire user flow at once.
+• Conduct user tests in multiple rounds and focus on one or two features at a time rather than testing the whole user flow at once.

 • Gather more feedback on what users would like to see as opposed to what I think users would like to see.